morgen-montgomery/drf_tutorial/README.md

 HyperlinkedRelatedField vs PrimaryKeyRelatedField, benefits? increased security? this reverse url thing is still a bit confusing to me?

-lots of stuff is happening 'under the hood' in DRF, this is completely different than what I am used to in vanilla JS and having to explicitly write out everything that is happening.
+lots of stuff is happening 'under the hood' (abstraction) in DRF, this is completely different than what I am used to in vanilla JS and having to explicitly write out everything that is happening.

+ViewSets:
++
+consistent url conventions
+minimizes code you need to write
+-
+less explicit than building views on your own (we run into this problem don't we?)